Chinese Food || Essential Things to Know About Dining in China 🥢

-When removing inedible parts from ingredients, or bones from your mouth, use your chopsticks or your fingers and put them on a side plate.
+DO use a side plate when removing inedible parts from ingredients, or bones from your mouth.
+You can use your chopsticks or your fingers.

-Use napkins or tissues to wipe or remove food from your mouth instead of your tongue.
+DON’T use your tongue to wipe or remove food from around you mouth.
+Use napkins or tissues to wipe or remove food from your mouth instead.

-An elder or the host may add rice to your bowl or place food on your plate.
+DO respectfully accept food if an elder or the host adds rice to your bowl or places food on your plate.
 This means that they consider you a friend you so you should give thanks.

 4. Appreciation for Tea

 A serving of tea is part of Chinese dining.